 What does Liz Earle take for menopause – and can we have some of what she’s having?
 That’s what we’ve always thought when we see the vibrant and glowing wellbeing entrepreneur on any of her social channels.
 From her skin to her health and wellbeing routines, Liz Earle is our menopause poster girl.
 Check out her Instagram fitness routines and you’ll see what we mean.

+You might not all want to set up our own business, but we do want to stay active and healthy.
+We want to Be More Liz!
 What better way to find our her menopause health and wellbeing swear-bys, than to ask the woman herself.
 What Liz Earle doesn’t know about menopause isn’t worth knowing.
 She is an authority on everything from HRT to wellbeing and nutrition, so when she shares her tips, we listen.

 We asked her to share her personal menopause journey.

 What are your thoughts on this time of a woman’s life and what more can we expect from the Liz Earle wellbeing empire?